mfelleisen/7GUI/Typed/README.md

 don't know about you, but I have no problems with `Complex` Celsius.
 But my types did; so I switched to `Real`.

+### Issues With Typed Racket

-5. Our `match-define` does not deal with type annotations on pattern variables.
+1. Our `match-define` does not deal with type annotations on pattern variables.
 I opened an issue on this (#829).

-6. Typed Racket's compose can't deal with multiple argument functions:
+2. Typed Racket's compose can't deal with multiple argument functions:

 ```
 ((inst compose Number Number Number) add1 (λ (x y) (+ x y)))
 ```

-7. I thoroughly miss occurrence typing for fields.
+3. I thoroughly miss occurrence typing for private fields.
 It forces too many casts:

 ```
 (define cells-canvas : Cells-Canvas%